Outdoor fun and sightseeing in and around Whangārei

 Close to the Town Basin is Riverside Drive, the start of a glorious 33km coastal drive to Whangārei Heads.
 While the drive would only take you 40 minutes if you didn't stop, pausing along the way is absolutely essential.

-At Onerahi there's a 6km biking and walking route that connects to the Hatea Loop walk at the Town Basin.
+There's a 6km biking and walking route that connects Onerahi to the Hatea Loop walk at the Town Basin.
 Next is Tamaterau, a harbourside picnic spot with excellent fishing off the rocks at high tide.
 And slightly further on is the Pines Golf Club, where visitors are always welcome.

-When you get to Parua Bay you'll find a local tavern and a choice of eating places.
+When you get to Parua Bay you'll find a waterside local tavern.
 McLeods Bay is the next beauty spot to appreciate, where you can't help but notice Mt Aubrey and Mt Manaia - two ancient volcanoes with fascinating rock formations.
 The hike up Mt Manaia will certainly get your heart rate up, but the exertion is richly rewarded with spectacular summit views.

-When you get to the Urquharts Bay carpark, which marks the end of the coastal drive, you'll find the Busby Head walking track leading to exquisite Smugglers Bay.
+When you get to the Urquharts Bay carpark, you'll find the Smugglers Bay Loop track leading to exquisite Smugglers Bay.
 In the 1860s, trading ship crews used to bury crates of New Caledonian whisky in the sand here, to dodge paying duty.
+Continue on to local favourite Ocean Beach, a beautiful beach looking out to the Pacific Ocean.

 Sandy Bay is the last beach to discover before the road heads inland.
 There will usually be a few (or many) surfers bobbing in the waves here; it's one of New Zealand's top surfing locations.